pastorp3/Js-Game/README.md

 ![screenshot](./src/screenshots/title.png)

 On this screen, you will have to enter your name so the game can start.
-If no name is entered your score will be from a unkown player.
+If no name is entered your score will be from a unknown player.

 Then you will go into the game itself, where the ninja will start running on a long platform.
 To **make ninja jump** use a **mouse click**.